Heterotic Footprints in Classical Gravity: PM dynamics from On-Shell soft amplitudes at one loop: Setup and methodology

 Now, expanding the action around $\theta=\langle \theta\rangle:=\theta_0$ we get,

 The theory described in \eqref{1.3h} has exact charged blackhole solution.
 The main goal of the paper is to study blackhole scattering and investigate how string theory modifies the fundamental classical observables such as the scattering angle (and the classical potential).
-As a standard procedure, we model the black holes by a charged scalar field $\Phi$, and the matter action is given by,
+As a standard procedure, we model the black holes by a charged scalar field $\Phi$ with dilaton dependent effective mass ($m_i(\theta)$) , and the matter action is given by,

-where the covariant derivative $D_{\mu}=\partial_{\mu}-ie\alpha_iA_{\mu}$ encodes the information about the gauge field $A_{\mu}$ and the electric charge of the scalar field $\Phi$.
-Note that in presence of the dilaton, the mass of the scalar field is now a function of the dilaton $\theta$.
-For computational purposes the mass can be expanded around the background/asymptotic value of dilaton, i.e. $\theta_0$ as,
+where the covariant derivative $D_{\mu}=\partial_{\mu}-ie\alpha_iA_{\mu}$ encodes the information about the gauge field $A_{\mu}$ and the electric charge of the scalar field $\Phi$, $Q_i=\alpha_i\,e$.
+Note that in the presence of the dilaton, the mass of the scalar field is now a function of the dilaton $\theta$.
+For computational purposes, the mass can be expanded around the background/asymptotic value of dilaton, i.e. $\theta_0$ as,

-For notational simplicity, we use $\delta\theta\to \theta$, for further computation and define the path integral as, \\ \textbf{Propagators and Feynman rules:}\\ The two-point function for the Maxwell field will be modified due the presence of string coupling $\texttt{g}_c$ but the two-point function of the dilaton and graviton remain unchanged.
+For notational simplicity, we use $\delta\theta\to \theta$, for further computation and define the path integral as, \\ \textbf{Propagators and Feynman rules:}\\ The two-point function for the Maxwell field will be modified due to the presence of string coupling $\texttt{g}_c$, but the two-point function of the dilaton and graviton remains unchanged.
 The gauge fixed action for the Maxwell field is given by,

-Immediately we can identify the momentum space propagator in Feynman gauge as,
+Immediately, we can identify the momentum space propagator in Feynman gauge as,

 Similarly the graviton\footnote{We define $P_{\mu\nu;\rho\sigma}=\left(\frac{1}{2}\eta_{\mu\rho}\eta_{\nu\sigma}+\frac{1}{2}\eta_{\mu\sigma}\eta_{\nu\rho}-\frac{1}{d-2}\eta_{\mu\nu}\eta_{\rho\sigma}\right)$.} and dilaton propagator takes the form,